Jamie Spears: Conservatorship controversy

 Spears came to prominence as a public figure in 2019 with the rise of a movement to terminate his daughter's conservatorship, dubbed #FreeBritney.
-This movement has garnered support from a number of celebrities, including Cher, Paris Hilton, and Miley Cyrus, as well as the nonprofit organization American Civil Liberties Union.
+This movement garnered support from a number of celebrities, including Cher, Paris Hilton, and Miley Cyrus, as well as the nonprofit organization American Civil Liberties Union.
 On April 22, 2019, fans protested outside the West Hollywood City Hall to demand Britney's release from the psychiatric facility where she had been staying since Spears's illness in January.

 During a May 2019 hearing, Judge Brenda Penny ordered "an expert evaluation" of the conservatorship.
-In September 2019, Britney's ex-husband Kevin Federline obtained a restraining order against him following an alleged physical altercation between Spears and one of Britney's sons.
+In September 2019, Britney's ex-husband Kevin Federline obtained a restraining order against Spears following an alleged physical altercation between Spears and one of Britney's sons.
 Britney's longtime care manager, Jodi Montgomery, temporarily replaced Spears as her conservator of the person on September 10, 2019.
 In the same month, a hearing resulted in "no decisions made" about the conservatorship arrangement.

 In August 2020, Spears called the #FreeBritney movement "a joke" and its organizers "conspiracy theorists".
 On August 17, 2020, Britney's court-appointed lawyer submitted a court filing that documented her desire to have her conservatorship altered to reflect "her current lifestyle and her stated wishes", to instate Montgomery as her permanent conservator, and to replace Spears with "a qualified corporate fiduciary" as conservator of her estate.
 Four days later, Judge Penny extended the established arrangement until February 2021.
 In November 2020, Judge Penny approved Bessemer Trust as co-conservator with Spears of his daughter's estate.
 A documentary focusing over his daughter's career and Spears's conservatorship over her, Framing Britney Spears, premiered on FX in February 2021.
+The same month, Jamie Spears' lawyer Vivian L. Thoreen spoke to Good Morning America in her client's defense, saying that she understands "that every story needs a villain, but people have it so wrong here.
+This is a story about a fiercely loving, dedicated, and loyal father who rescued his daughter from a life-threatening situation.
+People were harming her and they were exploiting her.
+Jamie saved Britney’s life."